isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   All girls are to wear the prescribed school uniform.
 Modifications to the uniform are not allowed.
 *   The hemline of the school uniform should not be more than 5cm above the knee.
-*   Students' name tag should be sewn onto your uniform.
+*   Students' name tag should be sewn onto their uniform.
 *   All girls are to wear plain white canvas/sports shoes with plain white socks that reach just above the ankles.
 Mary Jane shoes are not encouraged for safety during physical activities.
 *   For sports and PE lessons, wear PE t-shirts tucked into dark green shorts of the school design.
 *   All P4 to P6 girls are to come to school and go home in their school uniform.
 Only P1 to P3 girls have the option of coming to school in their PE attire on days when they have PE/PAL/CCA/ Enrichment lessons.